Wania-Kazmi/microservice_todo_gpt/readme.md

    The Cloudflare Tunnel will provide you with a URL like `https://your-tunnel-name.trycloudflare.com`, which you can use as the public endpoint.

-   <b>Note:</b> I used custom domain link of cloudflare, in this case my domain link will be persistent.
+   <b>Note:</b> I used custom domain link of cloudflare, in this case my domain link will be persistent that is https://web.wania.xyz/.

    ![Creating Tunnel](./assets/tunnel1.PNG)
    ![Tunnel Created](./assets/tunnel2.PNG)